Argual/VintageStorySource/README.md

 # VintageStorySource
 Source files for my Vintage Story mods.

-Note: Files may not always be up to date!
-I may forget to update this repo after updating the mod in the modDB.
-You can compare info files to check if this is up to date.
+Files may be different from the ones used in the mod uploaded to the database.
+Reason: I either did not update it yet, or I am currently working on a feature and the repo only has the partially finished mod at that time.